cgen-tools/clangen-vscode-extension/README.md

 ---
 ## Acknowledgements
-* The JSON schema and its property descriptions are based on documentation from the [Clangen GitHub Wiki](https://github.com/ClanGenOfficial/clangen/wiki).
+* The JSON schema, its property descriptions, and the `resource-snippets.json` templates are based on documentation from the [Clangen GitHub Wiki](https://github.com/ClanGenOfficial/clangen/wiki).

 ---
 ## Following extension guidelines